mcandre/cheatsheets/lucene.md

 ## Subtraction

-Minus (`-`) removes a term from results, and automatically ANDs it with the rest of the query.
+Minus (`-`) excludes a term from results, and automatically ANDs it with the rest of the query.

 ```
 cats -dogs

+cats AND NOT dogs
 ```

 ## Phrases